Jiefei-Wang/Travel/README.md

   SEXP protected_data = R_NilValue;
 };
 ```
-`type` specifies the vector type(e.g. `LGLSXP`, `INTSXP` or `REALSXP`), `length` is the length of the vector. `private_data` is a pointer for developers to store any data that is opaque to the Travel package. `protect` is used to make sure the source of the ALTREP(if any) will not be released before the ALTREP object is released. `operations` is a struct which defines the `ALTREP` operations, its design is similar to the ALTREP's API.
-The stuct definition is
+`type` specifies the vector type(e.g. `LGLSXP`, `INTSXP` or `REALSXP`), `length` is the length of the vector. `private_data` is a pointer for developers to store any data that is opaque to the Travel package. `protected_data` is used to make sure the source of the ALTREP(if any) will not be released before the ALTREP object is released. `operations` is a struct which defines the `ALTREP` operations, its design is similar to the ALTREP's API.
+The definition of the stuct is
 ```
 struct Travel_altrep_operations
 {
   Travel_get_region get_region = NULL;
+  Travel_read_blocks read_blocks = NULL;
   Travel_set_region set_region = NULL;
   Travel_get_private_size get_private_size = NULL;
   Travel_extract_subset extract_subset = NULL;